-*Mitchell Law Firm does not endorse or formally recommend any of the organizations listed above
+*The Mitchell Law Firm, LLC does not endorse or formally recommend any of the organizations listed above

-Seek Legal Help From Nursing Home Abuse Attorney in Birmingham, AL
+Seek Legal Help From our Birmingham Nursing Home Abuse Attorney

 The moment you suspect nursing home abuse, report it to authorities and get your loved one out of the facility.
 Then, contact a Birmingham, AL nursing home abuse lawyer to file an official claim against the facility.
 The Mitchell Law Firm, LLC, has experienced nursing home abuse attorneys who are dedicated to defending the rights of the elderly in nursing homes throughout Birmingham and can launch a full investigation into the facility.
 Contact us for legal help on behalf of your abused loved one.